omputle/libft/README.md

 # libft
-Recreating the basic C functions and then put them in a library
+Recreating some basic C functions and then put them in a library